TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Configuration/Glossary.rst

 Examples for using a configuration definition file in TYPO3:

-* TypoScript constant syntax is used to define Extension Configuration in the file :file:`ext_conf_template.txt` of an extension.
+* TypoScript constant syntax is used to define the extension configuration in the file :file:`ext_conf_template.txt` of an extension.
 * Flexforms are defined using XML in an extension.